 - A separate list of all the courses you've taken in English and American literature, with grades.

 A short (up to one page) statement of purpose explaining why you want to pursue a doctoral degree in English and describing, in general terms, your desired area of research.
 As part of the admissions process, we will need to make sure that we have an available faculty advisor in your chosen field.

-- What is involved in studying for a PhD in Literature and where does it lead?
+- What is involved in studying for a Doctorate degree in English Literature and where does it lead?

-- Who is eligible for the PhD program in Literature?
+- Who is eligible for the PhD program in English Literature?

 - Proposal Submission